Meat Puppets: Major label career (1991–1995)

-In late 1993, Meat Puppets achieved mainstream popularity when Nirvana's Kurt Cobain, who became a fan after seeing them open for Black Flag in the '80s, invited Cris and Curt to join him on MTV Unplugged for acoustic performances of "Plateau", "Oh Me" and "Lake of Fire" (all originally from Meat Puppets II).
-The resulting album, MTV Unplugged in New York, served as a swan song for Nirvana, as Cobain died less than 5 months after the concert.
-"Lake of Fire" became a cult favorite for its particularly wrenching vocal performance from Cobain.
+In late 1993, Meat Puppets achieved mainstream popularity when Nirvana's Kurt Cobain, who became a fan after seeing them open for Black Flag in the 1980s, invited Cris and Curt to join him on MTV Unplugged for acoustic performances of "Plateau", "Oh Me" and "Lake of Fire" (all originally from Meat Puppets II).
+The resulting album, MTV Unplugged in New York, served as a swan song for Nirvana, as Cobain died less than five months after the concert.
+"Lake of Fire" became a cult favorite for its vocal performance from Cobain.
 Subsequently, the Nirvana exposure and the strength of the single "Backwater" (their highest-charting single) helped lift Meat Puppets to new commercial heights.
 The band's studio return was 1994's Too High to Die, produced by Butthole Surfers guitarist Paul Leary.
-The album featured "Backwater", which reached #47 on the Billboard Hot 100, and a hidden-track update of "Lake of Fire".
+The album featured "Backwater", which reached number 47 on the Billboard Hot 100, and a hidden-track update of "Lake of Fire".
 This album features a more straightforward alternative rock style, with occasional moments of pop, country and neo-psychedelic moments.
 Too High To Die earned the band a gold record (500,000 sold), outselling their previous records combined.

 1995's No Joke! was the final album recorded by the original Meat Puppets lineup.
 Stylistically it is very similar to Too High to Die, although much heavier and with darker lyrics.
 Examples of this are the single "Scum" and "Eyeball", although the band's usual laid-back style is still heard on tracks like "Chemical Garden".
 Though the band's drug use had long included cocaine, heroin, LSD and many others, Cris' use of heroin and crack cocaine became so bad he rarely left his house except to obtain more drugs.
 At least two people (including his wife and one of his best friends) died of overdoses at his house in Tempe, AZ during this time.
 The Kirkwood brothers had always had a legendary appetite for illegal substances and during the tour to support Too High To Die with Stone Temple Pilots, the easy availability of drugs was too much for Cris.
 When it was over, he was severely addicted to cocaine and heroin.
 When their record label discovered Cris' addictions, support for No Joke! was subsequently dropped and it was met with poor sales figures.